Arithmetic finiteness of Mukai varieties of genus 7: Introduction

-As stated in Remark \ref{rem:introcohgrvsgr}, we also prove the following result. \begin{thm}[See Theorem {\ref{thm:grcounterexample}} for the precise statement] Let $p$ be a prime number.
-Then there exist a number field $K$, a finite place $\p$ with $\p | p$, and a prime Fano threefold $X$ of genus $7$ over $K$ which does not have potential good reduction at $\p$, although $H^3_{\et}(X_{\overline{K}}, \Q_{\ell})$ is unramified at $\p$ for any prime $\ell \neq p$. \end{thm}
+\begin{thm}[Counter-examples to the N\'eron--Ogg--Shafarevich criterion; see Theorem \ref{thm:grcounterexample}] Let $p$ be a prime number.
+Then there exist a number field $K$, a finite place $\p$ lying above $p$, and a prime Fano threefold $X$ of genus $7$ over $K$ such that $X$ does not have potential good reduction at $\p$, while $H^3_{\et}(X_{\overline{K}}, \Q_{\ell})$ is unramified at $\p$ for any prime $\ell \neq p$. \end{thm}

+We say $X$ has \emph{potential good reduction at $\p$} if it has good reduction at a prime ideal of height $1$ lying above $\p$ after replacing $K$ by its finite extension.

-The idea of the proof of Theorem \ref{thm:introgrcounterexample} already appeared in \cite[Section 8, (b)]{MukaiBrill}, where he claimed that some degeneration of smooth curves (such that the special fiber is also smooth) correspond to the degeneration of prime Fano threefolds of genus 7 to the Gorenstein (non-smooth) Fano threefolds via the {\it non-commutative Brill--Noether theory}.
+The idea of the proof of Theorem \ref{thm:introgrcounterexample} can already be found in Mukai's work over $\C$ \cite[Section 8, (b)]{MukaiBrill}, where he claimed that some degeneration of smooth curves (such that the special fiber is also smooth) correspond to the degeneration of prime Fano threefolds of genus 7 to the Gorenstein (non-smooth) Fano threefolds via the {\it non-commutative Brill--Noether theory}.
 We verify that the generic fiber of such a family satisfies the condition in Theorem \ref{thm:introgrcounterexample}.
-It is known that one can construct a curve of genus 7 from a given prime Fano threefold of genus $7$ via two-ray games (see \cite[Section 8]{MukaiBrill}).
-In our proof, it is essential to do two-ray games for mixed characteristic families by using relative minimal model program (see Proposition \ref{prop:mixedtwo-ray}).
-Also, we heavily use Tanaka's recent results on Fano threefolds and the existence of flops in characteristic $p>0$ (\cite{Tanaka1}, \cite{Tanaka2}, \cite{Tanakaflop}).
+It is known that a curve of genus 7 can be constructed from a given prime Fano threefold of genus $7$ via certain birational transformations called \emph{two-ray games} (see \cite[Section 8]{MukaiBrill}).